-3. Milliman Comments and Recommendations
+2. Milliman Comments and Recommendations

 NCCI excludes payments to furloughed employees from the premium calculations in this filing.
-We believe this approach to be reasonable as furloughed employees can not file a workers compensation claim during their furlough.
+We believe this approach to be reasonable as furloughed employees cannot file a workers compensation claim during their furlough.
 Further, this prevents an overstatement of premium in the filing, which would result in a lower rate level indication.
+Calendar-accident year loss ratios for 2019-2021 included a premium audit adjustment due to change in audit activity (primarily attributable to COVID-19 impact).

-We believe NCCI's proposed approach of treating COVID-19 loss data in the filing is reasonable at this time.
+We believe NCCI's proposed approach of treating COVID-19 loss data in the filing is reasonable at this time, especially given the small volume of COVID-19 losses through year-end 2021.
 As additional information about COVID-19 losses emerge, alternative approaches may be reasonable for future filings.
 We recommend that NCCI continue to monitor COVID-19 loss experience, including long COVID.